EthanMacDonald/ToDoText/readme.md

         - If you include multiple sets of parentheses, only the first will be parsed for metadata.
         - Avoid using spaces within values (e.g., use freq:monthly:3rd Tue not freq:monthly:3rd  Tue).

-    Context and Project Tags
+    Context, Area, and Project Tags

-        Context tags (`@`) and project tags (`+`) enhance clarity and usability by clearly indicating the context or environment needed and categorizing tasks within their relevant projects.
+        Context tags (`@`), area tags (`&`), and project tags (`+`) enhance clarity and usability by clearly indicating the context or environment needed, the life area involved, and categorizing tasks within their relevant projects.

       Context Tags (`@`)**:
         Describe the ideal environment or tool required to complete a task.